Handwriting Recognition with Recurrent Neural Networks

 no divergence observed

-The loss curve drops steeply in the first 50 epochs, then levels off with training loss reaching ~0.05 and validation stabilizing above it — a clean convergence with no divergence.
-The gap between training and validation is normal and expected given the variability in word length and handwriting style across samples.
+The loss curve drops steeply in the first 50 epochs, then levels off with training loss reaching ~0.05 and validation stabilizing above it.
+No divergence was observed.
+The gap between training and validation is normal given the variability in word length and handwriting style across samples.

 The rapid drop from ~4.0 to below 1.0 in the first 50 epochs shows the model quickly learns to align sequences.
 The final plateau at ~0.4 for validation indicates the majority of predictions are either fully correct or off by a single character.